DSL-Lab/DSL-Lab.github.io/_posts/2025-08-17-cogen-motion.md

 ### Data-Space Predictive Learning Objectives

 From an engineering standpoint, a somewhat **bitter lesson** we encountered is that **existing predictive learning objectives remain remarkably strong**.
 Despite the appeal of noise-prediction formulations (e.g., $\epsilon$-prediction introduced in DDPM <d-cite key="ho2020denoising"></d-cite> and later adopted in flow matching <d-cite key="lipman2022flow"></d-cite>), straightforward predictive objectives in the data space—such as direct $$\hat{x}_0$$ reconstruction in DDPM notation<d-footnote>
-Note that we follow the flow matching notations in <d-cite key="lipman2022flow"></d-cite> to use $t=1$ as the data distribution and $t=0$ as the noise distribution, which is opposite to the original DDPM notations in <d-cite key="ho2020denoising"></d-cite>.</d-footnote>—consistently yielded more stable convergence.
+Note that we follow the flow matching notations in <d-cite key="lipman2022flow"></d-cite> to use $t=1$ as the data distribution and $t=0$ as the noise distribution, which is opposite to the original DDPM notations in <d-cite key="ho2020denoising"></d-cite>.</d-footnote>—consistently yields more stable convergence.

 Concretely, by rearranging the original linear flow objective, we define a neural network